spacelift-io/user-documentation/docs/integrations/audit-trail.md

 ![](<../assets/screenshots/audit-trail-logs-details-button.png>)
 ![](<../assets/screenshots/audit-trail-logs-details.png>)

-Also, go to the affected resource or apply another filter:
+You can also go to the affected resource or apply another filter:

 ![](<../assets/screenshots/audit-trail-logs-dropdown.png>)